HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

     I.e. when you are just adding extra details to the main sentence (or just marking a change in tone etc), and you are not planning to go back to the main sentence.

-    Exception:
+    - Exception:
       - the sentence before is not a full sentence, but a phrase that requires explanation which comes after the em dash.
       In which case, add spaces around em dash (both before and after).

-    E.g.
+    - E.g.
       - "He is suprised— despite their trusting relationship, Ĝejda usually isn't this much amenable towards his many (admittedly questionable) ideas."
       - "Book 0 — an explanation on Epopo's history"
+  - **Use no spaces around em dash to represent ranges.**
+    By connecting wither *numbers* or *words*.
+    - E.g.
+      - "During 2024—2025, the city finished its planning phase."
+      - "The temperature fluctuates around -42°C—-3°C."
+      - "Serena's Coronation—Her first anniversary:
+      the dam finished construction."
   - **Use two em dashes ('——') with surrounding spaces to indicate author/origin of a quote.**
     E.g.
     "The truth springs from arguments amongst friends." —— David Hume.